dfcastellanos/MEPLS/doc/tutorial/step4.md

 ```

 The first argument indicates that we are reading the file `out.json` (you need to use the right
 path to the file `out.json`).
-The second and third that from that file we load the plastic and
+The second and third says that from that file we load the plastic and
 driving event histories located in `/Data/plastic_events` and `/Data/driving_events` respectively
 (this paths are the same as defined by us in the program when filling in the data tree).
 The
 animation consists of two plots, one with a curve Y(x) and another with a 2D plot of a variable Z.
-The argument forth, fifth and sixth arguments indicate, respsectively, the names of X, Y and Z.
+The forth, fifth and sixth arguments indicate, respsectively, the names of X, Y and Z.
 With the command above, we are going to plot the `ext_stress` vs. `total_strain` curve along with
 a 2D plot of `dstrain` (which, in the script, is a shortcut for the local von Mises plastic
 strain increments).
 The rest of the arguments are optional.
 The argument `--rescale` means that we